-Stunning Champagne Gold 1970 Chevelle Super Sport, black SS stripes, black bucket seat interior and black vinyl top.
-This Chevelle has just recieved a complete professional repaint using top quality products and workmanship then buffed to a glass like finish including the black stripes that are buried beneath the clearcoat.
-Real SS, pedigree car in correct colors with build sheet, 396/350 big block engine.
-Gorgeous gold paint over a laser straight body with impeccable metal structure.
-Southern Georgia car with no rust issues and a solid original intact undercarriage.
-Working cowl induction hood and correct SS emblems.
-Correct black bucket seat interior in like new condition with SS dash and Horse Shoe shifter on the console.
-Under the hood is a show quality engine compartment, 396 big block, nicely optioned with power steering, power disc brakes, turbo 400 automatic transmission and a 12 bolt posi-traction rear end with F-41 heavy duty suspension with boxed control arms sway bar and heavy duty front sway bar.
-Rolling in style on correct SS 5 spoke wheels and new white letter BF Goodrich radials.
+Stunning Champagne Gold real1970 Chevelle Super Sport, authenticated by original build sheet.
+The Gold SS has black stripes over the cowl induction hood, black bucket seat interior and black vinyl top.
+This Chevelle has received a professional code correct 55 Champagne Gold paint job using top quality products and workmanship then buffed to a glass like finish including the black stripes that are buried beneath the clear coat.
+This real Chevelle SS, has impeccable metal structure and started with a southern Georgia car with no rust issues and a solid original intact undercarriage, working cowl induction hood and correct SS emblems.
+The car has newer correct standard black bucket interior in like new condition with SS dash and horse shoe shifter on the console.
+Under the hood is a show quality engine compartment, 396/35hp replacement block, nicely optioned with power steering, power disc brakes, heavy duty Turbo 400 automatic transmission and a 12 bolt posi-traction rear end with F-41 heavy duty suspension with boxed control arms sway bar and heavy duty front sway bar.
+Rolling in style on correct SS 5 spoke wheels and newer white letter BF Goodrich radials.

 - Beautiful NEW Champagne Gold paint that is code 55 and correct for this SS Chevelle